-- Axelrod, 1997 - Attracted lot of interest both from social scientists and ulletphysicists - Reason (soc. sci): inclusion of two fundamental mechanisms: - Social influence: the tendency of individuals to become more similar when they interact - Homophily: the tendency of likes to attract each other, so that they interact more frequently - These two ingredients were generally expected (by social scientists) to generate a self-reinforcing dynamics leading to a global convergence to a single culture. - But it turns out that the model predicts in some cases the persistence of diversity. - From the viewpoint of stat. phys: - is a "vectorial" generalization of opinion dynamics models - gives rise to a very rich and nontrivial phenomenology, with some genuinely novel behavior
+- Axelrod, 1997 - Attracted lot of interest both from social scientists and ulletphysicists - Reason (soc. sci): inclusion of two fundamental mechanisms: - Social influence: the tendency of individuals to become more similar when they interact - Homophily: the tendency of alikes to attract each other, so that they interact more frequently - These two ingredients were generally expected (by social scientists) to generate a self-reinforcing dynamics leading to a global convergence to a single culture. - But it turns out that the model predicts in some cases the persistence of diversity.
+(The importance of minimal models!) - From the viewpoint of stat. phys: - is a "vectorial" generalization of opinion dynamics models - gives rise to a very rich and nontrivial phenomenology, with some genuinely novel behavior